-- Take advantage of an app that will impose limits on the time your child will spend online
+- Take advantage of an app that will impose limits on the time your child will spend online.

 One of the most popular apps for limiting computer access is the ScreenTime which is compatible with Android, Apple and Amazon gadgets.
-You don’t need to pay, if you are planning to use it for one child.
-The app allows parents to inspect the gadget remotely and scan child’s web history.
+You don’t need to pay if you are planning to use it for one child.
+The app allows parents to inspect the gadget remotely and scan the child’s web history.

 Some other helpful alternatives:

 As the Pew Research Institute reported, 50% of parents use parental controls for inspecting, blocking and filtering their children’s online activities.

 According to another report published by this research center, there’s a tendency among parents who have children of teen ages of 13-14 take more control over them.